edgi-govdata-archiving/web-monitoring-task-sheets/README.md

 ---

 In current production usage, we use [Mozilla’s “Readability” tool](https://github.com/mozilla/readability) (what generates the reader view in Firefox) for some parts of the analysis.
-It has some issues, though, so there is a partially built alternative/fallback for it in `analyst_sheets/normalize.py:get_main_content`.
+It has some issues, though, so there is a partially built alternative/fallback for it in `analyst_sheets/normalize.py:get_main_content` (for more info, see [#9](https://github.com/edgi-govdata-archiving/web-monitoring-task-sheets/issues/9)).
 It’s likely too simplistic to work for a lot of potential cases, though.

 - To use Readability, you’ll need Node.js v20 or later installed.
 Before running `generate_task_sheets.py`, start the Readability server: